arnasbrad/traveltime-internship-task/README.md

 The packages will be installed automatically when trying to run the project using the `.NET CLI` (or any other tool that understands NuGet packages, such as Visual Studio or JetBrains Rider)

 # Usage
-To run the application, use the `dotnet run` command with the `--project` option followed by the project name `traveltimeTask`, and provide the filenames as arguments.
+To run the application, use the `dotnet run` command with the `--project` option followed by the project name `traveltime-internship-task`, and provide the filenames as arguments.

 ```bash
 dotnet run --project <projectName> <regionsFile> <locationsFile> <outputFile>